Hurricane Information Fact Sheets

 When Floridians begin the task of recovery from a hurricane or tropical storm, health officials ask individuals, especially those exerting themselves by performing heavy physical activity, to be aware of the warning signs of heart attacks.

-A Disaster Supply Kit for your home, and for use during an evacuation, should include items in six basic areas: (1) water, (2) food, (3) first aid supplies and medications, (4) clothing and bedding, (5) tools and emergency supplies, and (6) important family documents.
+An Emergency Supply Kit for your home, and for use during an evacuation, should include items in six basic areas: (1) water, (2) food, (3) first aid supplies and medications, (4) clothing and bedding, (5) tools and emergency supplies, and (6) important family documents.

 Making a Family Plan for Disasters & Emergencies English Spanish Creole